Welcome to the Sutton Music Festival

-Our most recent venture has been to host a series of celebrity masterclasses (one for each discipline in turn) for outstanding performers selected from amongst festival participants.
-The three held so far have catered for wind instrumentalists, string players and pianists.
-The next one to be held in 2018 will take the form of a speech and drama workshop.
+In 2015, we inaugurated the first celebrity masterclass and since then we have held them annually (except during the COVID pandemic in 2020 and 2021), one for each discipline in turn, for outstanding performers selected from amongst festival participants.
+Those held so far have catered for all sections of the festival – wind instrumentalists, string players, pianists, vocalists and performers from the speech and drama section.
 These masterclasses have been made possible with generous financial help from the Neil Heayes Bequest.
 Neil (deceased 2012) was a former Music Officer with the Sutton Arts Council who left money for specific purposes and we are extremely grateful to Arts Network Sutton for offering us support from this fund.

 Further information can be obtained by e-mailing email@example.com

 Festival Telephone: 07564 822784